ebuchman/blog/content/posts/velocity.md

 supply.

 The Quantity Theory of course has some truth to it.
-But it betrays a kind of simplicity that makes it hardly useful as a guide to a more complete monetary theory.
+But it betrays a kind of naive simplicity that makes it hardly useful as a guide to a more complete monetary theory.
 For one, it says nothing about the dynamics of how money flows through the economy, and the effects it has as it flows.
 Increases in prices are not immediate, they happen at different rates throughout the economy, and